HicServices/RDMP/Rdmp.Core/CohortCreation/Readme.md

 <a name="cache-background"></a>
 ### Background

+A complicated cohort can easily include 10 or more criteria (prescribed drug X; never prescribed drug y etc).
+Each criteria can involve querying a large number of records and can take some time.
+The traditional approach to this problem is to use temporary tables (e.g. `tempdb`) or a scratch area (e.g. MyWorkingDb) to create tables that store results for subsections of the overall query.
+RDMP automates this practice through it's query caching subsystem.

-A complicated cohort can easily include 10 or more subsets.
-To speed up performance and to persist results a query cache can be used.
-A query cache also get's around DBMS limitations e.g. MySql not supporting Set operations (UNION / INTERSECT / EXCEPT)
+The RDMP query cache also get's around [DBMS] limitations e.g. MySql not supporting Set operations (UNION / INTERSECT / EXCEPT) and enables cross server (and DBMS) query generation.

 <a name="hit-miss"></a>
 ### Cache Hit/Miss